 July 5, 2017

-Kelley Drye & Warren LLP has promoted nine attorneys to special counsel and elected five new partners, effective July 1, 2017.
+Kelley Drye & Warren LLP has promoted nine attorneys to special counsel and elected four new partners, effective July 1, 2017.

 firm managing partner said, “Kelley Drye’s new special counsel have exceptional advocacy skills and are dedicated to achieving the best outcomes for our clients.
 These promotions reflect the firm’s commitment to recruiting and developing talent to fulfill our vision for the future.
 We congratulate our new partners and special counsel.”